 While most of us are happy running in our plain running pants, the argument for compression tights is a compelling one.
 And even better – you don’t need to give your running pants up totally.
 It’s easy to just wear your tights underneath (and nobody will even notice).

 We’ve found you the best compression tights and pants for men to wear on the road.
 Our top choice is the CW-X Men’s Stabilyx Joint Support Compression Tights.
 But whatever the weather, your budget, or your running style, there should be something on this list for you to add to your compression socks and sleeves.

 CW-X Stabilyx Joint Support Compression Tight

 Zensah Recovery Tights

 1. CW-X Men’s Stabilyx Joint Support Compression Tights

 These tights have powerful compression, so they’ll get your muscles warm quickly.
 As well as increasing your circulation, they offer extra support to potential weak points, similar to kinesio tape – the hips and knees first, and the quads and lower back/core second.

 Made from 80% polyester and 20% Lycra/Spandex, they’re easy to move in and aerodynamic, so you should be comfortable and free on the road.
 The Coolmax polyester is also moisture-wicking, keeping you drier for longer, which is great for both long runs or short intense ones.

 Some features we think are awesome include the interior key pocket, although it most likely won’t fit a phone.
-It’s machine washable and hang dry, which is convenient and easy.
-The material also provides an SPF factor of 50+, so you’ll be protected from the sun while out in summer, and has a reflective logo to make you extra visible on night runs.
+They’re machine washable and hang dry, which is convenient and easy.
+The material also provides an SPF factor of 50+, so you’ll be protected from the sun while out in summer.
+A reflective logo makes you extra visible on night runs.

 - We love the interior key pocket feature for extra convenience